rickhelmus/patRoon/README.md

 # patRoon
 `patRoon` aims to provide a common interface to various (primarily open-source) software solutions for mass spectrometry based non-target analysis.
-The name is derived from a Dutch word that means 'pattern' and may also be an acronym for 'hyPhenated mAss-specTROmetry nOn-target aNalysis'.
+The name is derived from a Dutch word that means _pattern_ and may also be an acronym for _hyPhenated mAss-specTROmetry nOn-target aNalysis_.

 `patRoon` is developed as an `R` package and leverages other `R` based packages and external software to provide the following workflow steps that are typically used within non-target (NT) analysis: